grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.azure.md

 # prometheus.exporter.azure

 The `prometheus.exporter.azure` component embeds [`azure-metrics-exporter`](https://github.com/webdevops/azure-metrics-exporter) to collect metrics from [Azure Monitor](https://azure.microsoft.com/en-us/products/monitor).
-The exporter uses [Azure Resource Graph](https://azure.microsoft.com/en-us/get-started/azure-portal/resource-graph/#overview) queries to identify resources for gathering metrics.

 The exporter supports all metrics defined by Azure Monitor.
 You can find the complete list of available metrics in the [Azure Monitor documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-supported).
 Metrics for this integration are exposed with the template `azure_{type}_{metric}_{aggregation}_{unit}` by default.
 As an example, the Egress metric for BlobService would be exported as `azure_microsoft_storage_storageaccounts_blobservices_egress_total_bytes`.

+The exporter offers the following two options for gathering metrics.

+1. (Default) Use an [Azure Resource Graph](https://azure.microsoft.com/en-us/get-started/azure-portal/resource-graph/#overview) query to identify resources for gathering metrics.
+   1. This query will make one API call per resource identified.
+   1. Subscriptions with a reasonable amount of resources can hit the [12000 requests per hour rate limit](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling#subscription-and-tenant-limits) Azure enforces.
+1. Set the regions to gather metrics from and get metrics for all resources across those regions.
+   1. This option will make one API call per subscription, dramatically reducing the number of API calls.
+   1. This approach does not work with all resource types, and Azure does not document which resource types do or do not work.
+   1. A resource type that is not supported produces errors that look like `Resource type: microsoft.containerservice/managedclusters not enabled for Cross Resource metrics`.
+   1. If you encounter one of these errors you must use the default Azure Resource Graph based option to gather metrics.

 ## Authentication